Professional Geriatric Care Manager Certificate

 Misericordia’s values of mercy, service, justice and hospitality will be embedded throughout the curriculum.
 Graduates of the program will be prepared to provide leadership to communities in this currently evolving field of practice.
 The curriculum will work to assure that graduates deliver their professional services in an ethical manner and with respect for cultural and other diversities in the aging population.

 Courses for the Geriatric Care Management certificate program are offered in both an online and weekend format.

-The certificate consists of five, three-credit graduate (GCM) courses.
+The certificate consists of six, three-credit graduate (GCM) courses.

 |GCM 500 &501 are required courses||1 credit each|

 |GCM 590 Geriatric Care Manger Seminar|

 |Each course is worth a total of 3 credits, totaling 18 credits.|

 For more information on the Geriatric Care Manager Certificate program or other programs, please contact Dave by calling 570-674-8183 or firstname.lastname@example.org.